emilhaegglund/TADA/README.md

 `contamination`: Exclude taxa with a contamination estimate larger than this value (Default: `100`).

-`prune_method`: Select what method to use for pruning, `"shortest"` will keep the taxa with the shortest branch in a leaf-pair, `"longest"` will keep the taxa with the longest branch in a leaf-pair, and `"random"` will randomly select the taxa to keep in a leaf-pair (Default: `"shortest"`).
+`prune_method`: Select what method to use for pruning, `"shortest"` will keep the taxon with the shortest branch in a leaf-pair, `"longest"` will keep the taxon with the longest branch in a leaf-pair, and `"random"` will randomly select one of the taxa to keep in a leaf-pair (Default: `"shortest"`).

 `version:` Select which version of GTDB to use, `207` and `214` are supported (Default: `214`).